meilisearch/documentation/learn/advanced/updating.md

 ## Step 8: Restart Meilisearch as a service

-Once your dump has been correctly imported, press `Ctrl`+`C`  to stop Meilisearch.
+If you're running a cloud instance, press `Ctrl`+`C`  to stop Meilisearch once your dump has been correctly imported.
 Next, execute the following command to run the script to configure Meilisearch and restart it as a service:

 ```
 meilisearch-setup